 Ryzen 5 5600X directly challenges the Core i5 10600K and in this post, I will list down some important info related to both of them you need to know if you are looking to buy one of them for your new PC build.

 There is no direct comparison between Intel’s and AMD architectures but it’s important to know how each of these companies makes processors.
-The Intel Core i5 10600K uses 14nm node which is quite old now but AMD’s 5600X is built on 7nm node which it used to make the 3rd gen Ryzen processors also.
+The Intel Core i5 10600K uses a 14nm node which is quite old now but AMD’s 5600X is built on a 7nm node that is more power-efficient.

 i5 10600K uses the Comet Lake architecture while Ryzen 5600X is built on Zen 3 architecture which has improved core layout compared to the previous-gen processors from AMD.